Research

 Research at Scholarium

-For those of us who are interested in big questions regarding culture, these are exciting times.
-A major synthesis is emerging across the natural sciences, social sciences, and humanities that has far-reaching implications on our understanding of the world.
-The Major Transitions in evolution project is potentially the broadest and most overarching theory researchers across disciplines are currently working on.
-We believe that educating the public and our students about this exciting evolutionary story is critical for promoting a more scientifically-informed and morally-aware society.
+For those fascinated by big questions about culture, these are exciting times.
+A major intellectual synthesis is emerging across the natural sciences, social sciences, and humanities, with profound implications for how we understand the world.
+The Major Transitions in Evolution framework represents one of the most ambitious and far-reaching theories currently being explored across disciplines.
+We believe that educating the public and our students about this remarkable evolutionary narrative is essential for fostering a more scientifically informed and ethically conscious society.

 Click here to read…